-Wetterierst, in Offenbach, Germany.
-The long-term seasonal mean pressure patterns were dominated by the Icelandic Low centred between Greenland and Iceland and the Bermuda-Azores High centred between Florida and northern Africa (Thompson and Hazen, 1983).
+Climatic conditions in the Labrador Sea area are closely linked to the large-scale sea surface pressure patterns and atmospheric circulation.
+Monthly mean sea surface pressures over the North Atlantic are published in Die Grosswetterlagen Europas by the German Meteorological Service, Deutscher Wetterierst, in Offenbach, Germany.
+The long-term seasonal mean pressure patterns are dominated by the Icelandic Low centred between Greenland and Iceland and the Bermuda-Azores High centred between Florida and northern Africa (Thompson and Hazen, 1983).
 The strengths of the Low and High vary seasonally from a winter maximum to a summer minimum.
-Seasonal anomalies of the seasurface pressure for 1994, relative to the 1961-90 means, are shown in Fig. 7.
-Winter includes December 1993 to Feburary 1994, spring is March to May, summer is June to August and autumn is September to November.
+Seasonal anomalies of the sea-surface pressure for 1994, relative to the 1961-90 means, are shown in Fig. 7.
+Winter includes December 1993 to February 1994, spring is March to May, summer is June to August and autumn is September to November.

 In winter, negative air pressure anomalies covered the northern North Atlantic with peak values (exceeding -9 mb) centred slightly south of Iceland.
-This represents an intensification and slight shift southward in the position of the Icelandic Low.
+This represents an intensification and slight shift southward in the position of the Iceland Low.
 In contrast, a center of positive anomalies (maximum of 5.8 mb) was observed over the southern North Atlantic and western Europe, consistent with a strengthening of the Bermuda-Azores High.
 Another anomalous high pressure pattern formed over northern Greenland.
 The resultant air pressure patterns would have strengthened the westerly winds across the North Atlantic and shifted them slightly southward.
-The winds over East Greenland were much stronger-than-normal and may have contributed to an increased transport of both the East Greenland

-Current and ice out of the Arctic into the Greenland Sea.
-Northwesterly winds would have been reduced over Baffin Bay but increased over the southern Labrador Sea.
+The winds over East Greenland were much stronger-than-normal and may have contributed to an increased transport of both the East Greenland Current and ice out of the Arctic into the Greenland Sea.
+NW winds would have been reduced over Baffin Bay but increased over the southern Labrador Sea.
 The latter tends to bring cold Arctic air masses farther south.
 The anomalous winds over Newfoundland and the Gulf of St. Lawrence would have also been from the northwest while over the Scotian Shelf and the Gulf of Maine they would have been more easterly.
 In spring and summer negative anomalies again dominated the atmospheric pressure pattern in the northern North Atlantic with positive anomalies in the southern North Atlantic.
 This resulted in a continuation of stronger-than-normal westerly winds across the Atlantic at mid-latitudes.
 Anomalous winds across the Scotian Shelf and in the Gulf of St. Lawrence would have been more southwesterly to westerly carrying with them warmer air.
 Note that the magnitude of the anomalies decreased with season.
 In autumn, a strong negative anomaly developed over the North Atlantic with a minimum value of -6 mb centred just to the east of Newfoundland.
 This would have brought anomalous easterly winds to Newfoundland.
 In contrast, anomalous westerly winds blew over northern Labrador in autumn which may have contributed to the above normal air temperatures.

-NAO index
+NAO Index